Chungyo Department Store: Incident

-On 25 June 2018, an 18-year old man named Chen leapt from 14th floor of Chungyo Department Store.
+On 25 June 2018, an 18-year old teenager named Chen leapt from 14th floor of Chungyo Department Store.
 Seven emergency vehicles carrying 25 firefighters and paramedics were immediately dispatched to the scene.
 When rescuers arrived on the scene, they found the young man had smashed through the ceiling of the first-floor cosmetics department and landed on a counter on the first floor.
 Paramedics found that he was initially showing no vital signs and immediately rushed him to China Medical University Hospital for emergency treatment.